R. Kelly: 2004–2005: Unfinished Business, Happy People/U Saved Me and TP.3 Reloaded

 Between mid-2003 and early 2004, Kelly began work on a double CD album, one with "happy" tracks and another with "inspirational" tracks.
 The double album, Happy People/U Saved Me, was released on August 24, 2004.
 It debuted at number two on the Billboard 200, with first week sales of 264,000 copies.
-Both of the album's titled tracks respectively performed underwhelmingly; "Happy People" charted at number twenty-nine on the Adult R&B song chart while "U Saved Me" peaked at number fifty-two on the Billboard Hot 100.
+Both of the album's title tracks respectively performed underwhelmingly; "Happy People" charted at number twenty-nine on the Adult R&B Songs chart while "U Saved Me" peaked at number fifty-two on the Billboard Hot 100.

 Two months later, Kelly and Jay-Z reunited to release their second collaborative album, Unfinished Business.
 The album received criticism and, as with the pair's previous collaboration, it was also a commercial failure, despite debuting at number one on the Billboard 200.
 Album promotion and its Best of Both Worlds tour were both plagued by tension between the stars, with Kelly reportedly showing up late or not at all to gigs.
 Kelly complained that the touring lights were not directed towards him and allegedly assaulted the tour's lighting director.

 Jay-Z eventually removed Kelly halfway through the tour, after a member of Jay-Z's entourage pepper sprayed Kelly on October 29, 2004.
 Tyran "Ty Ty" Smith was charged with assault, but took a plea deal for disorderly conduct.
 Kelly bounced back commercially after appearing on Ja Rule's single, "Wonderful" alongside Ashanti.
-The song charted at number five on the Billboard Hot 100, topped the UK Singles Chart and went platinum in the summer of 2005.
+In November 2004, "Wonderful" charted at number five on the Billboard Hot 100 and topped the UK Singles Chart.
+The single was certified gold by the RIAA in May 2005.

 After finishing Happy People/U Saved Me and Unfinished Business in 2004, Kelly released TP.3 Reloaded in July 2005.
 It became Kelly's fifth consecutive number-one album in his career.
-TP.3 Reloaded was heavily cross-promoted by the first five chapters of Kelly's musical serial, Trapped in the Closet.
+TP.3 Reloaded was heavily cross-promoted alongside the first five chapters of Kelly's musical serial, the "hip hopera" Trapped in the Closet.